tustin2121/James_Somerton_Transcripts/_videos/A6P04yw6kYs.md

 <compare>
 <james {% include timecode %}>

-[Oof!]
-Big ooof indeed.
+<u>[Oof!]</u> Big ooof indeed.
 To the in-universe audience, this is just a joke.
 And people who are offended at the establishment using its platform and production to play into existing stereotypes “just need to learn to take a joke.”

 The combination of being lulled into a sense of groupthink through joint participation in a joke, regardless of quality, in conjunction with the familiarizing act of a joke’s role in presenting a sense of relief and comfort — it’s no surprise that this is yet another tactic in fascistic pipelines.
 Hook people in with the *threat*, familiarize them with comedic theatrics, and install a sense of pride through pageantry.